Pre work inspection forms are beneficial bits of paper for a detailing business to take advantage of.

 I’ll note that all queries regarding a completed job must be submitted within 24 hours, as per the signed conditions on the pre-work inspection form, as over a week later I cannot be assured that issues arisen are as a result of the work completed – I do have the mileage recorded however, so do inform me of that and if it matches up I’m more than happy to come down and compare the notes I have with the current condition.

-Having reviewed the pre-work inspection form, I can see there was a deep scratch noted on the side of the vehicle and marked as “will need heavy correction to rectify”.
-Unfortunately these areas do become more obvious after a car is thoroughly cleaned, and with your signature on the form you would have been alerted to this at the time, declaring yourself satisfied with the completed job.
+Having reviewed the signed pre-work inspection form, I can see a deep scratch noted on the side of the vehicle and marked as “will need heavy correction to rectify”.
+Unfortunately, these areas do become more obvious after a car is thoroughly cleaned, and with your signature on the form you would have been alerted to this at the time, declaring yourself satisfied with the completed job.

-In another section on the form it does clearly state that child seats are not reinstalled, but placed on the seat upside down.
-This is due to all combinations being slightly different and not having training or instructions in the particular seat it is best left to the owner to ensure safe installation.
-Therefore it may have been installed incorrectly, but not by myself.
+In another section on the form, it does clearly state that child seats are not reinstalled, but placed on the seat upside down.
+This is due to all combinations being slightly different and not having personal training or instructions in all particular seats, it is best left to the owner to ensure safe installation.
+Therefore it may have been installed incorrectly – but not by myself.

 If you wish to involve solicitors, please inform them in advance of the signed records kept to save yourself unnecessary expenses.